eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	- Each row in a table represents a set of related data
 		\cite{WikipediaContributors2018a15}.
-	- The implicit structure and significance of a row implies a sequence of data values, or a sequence of sets of data values, such that each column in that row has a value, or a set of data values
+	- The implicit structure and significance of a row implies a sequence of data values (or a sequence of sets of data values) such that each column in that row has a value (or a set of data values)
 		\cite{WikipediaContributors2018a15}.
+	- A row is a relvar that is comprised of a set of two-tuples, where each two-tuple consist of the name of the appropriate column and the value associated with this row for that column
+		\cite{WikipediaContributors2018a15}.
+	- Each column of a row/table requires data value(s) of a specific data type \cite{WikipediaContributors2018a15}.

 "A **database segment** is a database object that occupies physical space,
 	such as table data and indexes/indices" \cite{WikipediaContributors2018z}.